Joshua Kosman – SAN FRANCISCO CHRONICLE

 Ms. Halimic premiered the title role of Anna Karenina, a modern opera by David Carlson, in the West Coast to great acclaim.
 Ms. Halimic was the second person ever to perform Anna Karenina and her portrayal was hailed in the San Francisco Chronicle as “first rate - visual and vocal delight.”

 Her other recent performances include Elettra in Idomeneo with the Packard Humanities Institute, praised by the Opera Magazine (UK) as "arrestingly sung and vividly acted.", followed by Nedda in I pagliacci, Mimì in La bohème with Opera San José, a debut with the Missoula Symphony performing highlights from Suor Angelica and the "Inneggiamo" scene from Cavalleria Rusticana, Magda in La rondine with Opera San José, Countess in Le nozze di Figaro with the Intermezzo Foundation (Belgium), Mimì in La bohème with the Amore Opera, Hanna Glawari in The Merry Widow with the Brevard Festival and Tatyana in Eugene Onegin with the Indiana University Opera Theater.
-Further operatic credits include roles that she covered and performed as a student: Desdemona in Otello, Violetta in La traviata, Fiordiligi in Così fan tutte, Musetta in La bohème, Micaela in Carmen, Valencienne in The Merry Widow and First Lady in The Magic Flute.
+Further operatic credits include roles that she covered and performed as a student: Desdemona in Otello, Violetta in La traviata, Fiordiligi in Così fan tutte, Musetta in La bohème, Micaela in Carmen, among others.

 Active recitalist, Ms. Halimic, has recently performed a US premiere of Dejan Despic's cycle The Song Book of Dubrovnik with pianist Djordje Nesic at the Bohemian National Hall in New York City.
 In 2014 they reprised Despic's song cycle in the Slavic Songbook concert at Opera America in New York City.
 Her Slavic Songbook recital opened the Tuesday Musical Club's 2014-2015 season in Pittsburgh with great success.